donnerhanson/String_Automata_C-Plus-Plus/README.md

  git clone https://github.com/donnerhanson/String_Automata_C-Plus-Plus.git
  ```
  2. Compilation
- Using a terminal or windows command prompt.
+ Using a terminal or windows command prompt:
  Navigate to the location of the src file within any of the various programs.
  Compile using the makefile by using the command
  ```sh